philister16/metatime/readme.md

 ### UTC for all

 One way to solve this issue and make it more human-readable would be to ditch the concept of timezones and just use UTC around the globe.
 The problem with this solution is, that most of us have gotten used to certain universal conventions such as 6am - 9am are the morning hours, when we for example start work.
-Adopting UTC would most likely mean, that we would use 2 time calibrations in parallel: UTC for international meetings and the metaverse and our local timezone to plan our days.
+Adopting UTC would most likely mean, that we would use 2 time calibrations in parallel: UTC for international meetings and the metaverse, and our local timezone to plan our days.

 ### Metatime as an alternative

 This is where Metatime as an entirely new time counting system comes in.
 It is universal without timezones and in addition also more human-readable by making use of the familiar decimal instead of the sexagenary numeral system.
-Metatime is an adaption and simplifaction of some of the older [decimal time systems](https://en.wikipedia.org/wiki/Decimal_time) that originated in China and the French revolution.
+Metatime is an adaption and simplifcation of some of the older [decimal time systems](https://en.wikipedia.org/wiki/Decimal_time) that originated in China and the French revolution.

 ## Specification